GDGYangon/gdg-yangon-devfest/app/posts/2015-08-17-call-for-papers.markdown

 ### 03:00 pm - 03:45 pm

-Room 2 - TBD by Pwint Phyu Kyaw (aka Li Jia Li)
+Room 2 - "Material Deisgn for Developers" by Pwint Phyu Kyaw (aka Li Jia Li)

-Room 3 - TBD by Htoo Myint Naung
+Room 3 - "Encryption 101" by Htoo Myint Naung

 <hr>

 ### 04:00 pm - 05:00 pm

-Room 1 - Closing Keynote + TBD by Thar Htet
+Room 1 - Closing Keynote + "Values of an Engineer, Values of You" by Thar Htet

 And more to come!